coryt414/CS50-Assignments/README.md

 # Problem Set 2

 Scrabble.c is a lab that assesses each letter in a word entered by Player 1 & Player 2.
 Each letter is mapped to a point value (based on the classic Scrabble scoring), then the program calculates a winner based on who enters a word that scores the highest.
-In the event of a tie, the program will inform the users of a 'Tie!'
+In the event of a tie, the program will inform the users of a 'Tie!'.

+Readability.c is a program that assesses the reading level of a user provided text using the Coleman-Liau Index.
+The program takes into account the number of letters in each word and the number of words in each sentence, and provides the grade level for the text.
+If the reading level is below Grade 1, the program declares "Below Grade 1" and if the reading level is 16 or above, the program declares "Grade 16+".